vuejs/language-tools/README.md

 ❗ You should always use the debug launch configs or package.json scripts defined in the root of the project.

-Additional info for contributing to open source projects is here: https://docs.github.com/en/get-started/quickstart/contributing-to-projects
+Additional info for contributing to open source projects can be found here: https://docs.github.com/en/get-started/quickstart/contributing-to-projects

 ## High Level System Overview